Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: HPHA: A Historical Prior Hybrid Attention Information Fusion algorithm

-Considering that the historical semantic information of the ego contains rich object information from the temporal dimension, we design a historical prior short-term attention module to refine the aggregated semantic information.
+Furthermore, considering that the historical semantic information of the ego contains rich object information, we design a historical prior short-term attention module to refine the aggregated semantic information from the temporal dimension.